 I was born and raised in Mexico City.
 After graduating from The Escuela Mundial de Turismo, I lived abroad, studying English and French in Canada for several years.
 When I returned to Mexico I taught English as a second language to elementary students.
 My educational work also included teaching Spanish to adult foreign exchange students at the Cemenahuac Language Institute, in the city of Cuernavaca, Mexico.
 I have been living with my husband and two daughters in Minneapolis for the past 13 years.
 I completed the AMI Primary Course at the Montessori Training Center of Minnesota in St. Paul, graduating in 2010.
 I also worked as a Montessori Assistant at Cornerstone and Little Flowers Montessori in recent years, before finding a great new home at Mayflower one year ago.
 I really enjoy my role as an Assistant in Children’s House 4, and look forward to all of the contributions that I can make this coming year.

 Tom Bird | After Care Co-Coordinator |

 I was born and raised in South Minneapolis.
-This is my third year at Mayflower ECC, and my first as co-coordinator of After Care and Nap Room 1.
-I received my BA from the University of Minnesota in Spanish/Portuguese and Global Studies.
-I completed the Montessori Primary Assistant’s training at the Montessori Training Center of Minnesota in 2012.
-I’m excited to have the opportunity to support children and families by extending the quality childcare and commitment to the Montessori philosophy children receive in MECC’s wonderful Children’s Houses beyond the classroom.
+This is my fourth year at MECC and my second as Aftercare Co-coordinator.
+I received a BA from the University of Minnesota in Spanish/Portuguese and Global Studies.
+I completed the Montessori Primary Assistant's Training at the Montessori Training Center of Minnesota in 2012.
+I'm excited to continue supporting children and families by extending the quality childcare and commitment to the Montessori philosophy that children receive in MECC's wonderful Children's Houses beyond the classroom.